 The vet asked me to dispose of the snake's body, so I put it temporarily in a freezer at home.
-Perhaps it could be put to good use in some way - for example, a museum expressed interest in having the skeleton professionally prepared and mounted as an educational exhibit.
+Perhaps it could be put to good use in some way - for example, a museum had expressed interest in having the skeleton professionally prepared and mounted as an educational exhibit.
 I needed a little time to explore this and other possibilities.
 However, I was rather busy with other things at that time and was unable to pursue the matter immediately.

 Then one day fate took a hand.
-When my son was a schoolboy several years before, he kept a toad in a vivarium in his bedroom.
-It became very tame and entertained his school friends by battling with, and eventually swallowing, huge earthworms my son had dug up somewhere.
-After three years or so the toad died and my son buried it in the garden.
+When my son was a schoolboy a few years before, he kept a male common toad.
+He had found the toad in our garden one day and kept it in a simple but perfectly acceptable vivarium.
+The toad became very tame and regularly entertained my son's young friends by battling with, and eventually swallowing, the most gigantic earthworms he always managed to dig up somewhere.
+Two or three years after this the toad died and my son buried it in the garden.

-Some weeks after the snake's death, when I was doing some gardening, I came across the little patch of ground where the toad had been buried several years before.
-I decided there and then to bury the snake next to the toad; irrational and sentimental this may have been, but I suddenly liked the idea of still having the snake around, albeit buried in my garden.
+Some weeks after the snake's death, when I was doing some gardening one day, I came across the little patch of ground where my son had buried the toad several years before.
+I decided then and there to bury the snake next to the toad.
+Irrational and sentimental this may have been, but I suddenly liked the idea of still having the snake around, albeit buried in the garden and, by its remote presence, reminding me occasionally of what had been.